 The program stresses the importance of confidentiality, accuracy, and productivity in the medical environment.
 Students gather and process patient data using both traditional and electronic records.
 Rapid technological development is requiring medical office support staff to be proficient in word processing, spreadsheets, databases, and time management software while also having experience with digital dictation, voice recognition, electronic coding, and networking technologies.
 A laptop computer, leased from the college, is required.

-Individuals considering the Medical Transcriptionist/Editor Diploma program should have a strong interest in the health care field and a desire to share the excitement and challenges of transition to electronic health records in the health information industry.
+Individuals considering the Medical Transcriptionist/Editor certificate program should have a strong interest in the health care field and a desire to share the excitement and challenges of transition to electronic health records in the health information industry.